-These guidelines set out the procedures that the Professional Standards Board for Patent and Trade Marks Attorneys (PSB) will typically follow when investigating the actions of an individual registered patent attorney or an individual registered trade marks attorney (attorney) and deciding whether or not to commence disciplinary proceedings before the Patent and Trade Marks Attorneys Disciplinary Tribunal (Tribunal).
+These guidelines set out the procedures that the Trans-Tasman IP Attorneys Board (the Board) will typically follow when investigating the actions of an individual registered patent attorney or an individual registered trade marks attorney (attorney) and deciding whether or not to commence disciplinary proceedings before the Trans-Tasman IP Attorneys Disciplinary Tribunal (the Tribunal).

 These guidelines do not relate to discipline procedures applicable to an incorporated attorney.

 A decision that an attorney is guilty of an offence may only be made by the Tribunal.
-The focus of the PSB's disciplinary procedures is to decide whether or not to commence proceedings before the Tribunal.
+The focus of the Board's disciplinary procedures is to decide whether or not to commence proceedings before the Tribunal.
 The disciplinary process is concerned with the conduct of registered attorneys and whether disciplinary action should be taken against them.
-The PSB is not empowered to order or provide restitution to clients of attorneys.
+The Board is not empowered to order or provide restitution to clients of attorneys.
 Informants seeking restitution for such matters as overcharging or failure to perform services, compensation for damage or for loss of profits, or the return of documents, need to pursue such restitution or compensation in other forums.
-It should also be noted, that neither the PSB nor the Secretary to the PSB is able to provide legal advice.
+It should also be noted, that neither the Board nor the Secretary to the Board is able to provide legal advice.

 An offence under the Regulations is described in these procedures as an 'offence'.
 Although the terms 'offence' and 'guilty' are used in the Regulations, the investigation and disciplinary processes are administrative in nature and are not criminal proceedings.

 In carrying out their functions in relation to disciplinary procedures, the Board and any investigating officer will observe the routine elements of statutory decision making such as avoiding conflicts of interest, bias and prejudgment, and will not take into account irrelevant considerations.

 Unsatisfactory professional conduct